The journey of 'Abdu'l-Baha's Tablet to The Hague

 1920 June 23 - August 1 — The next five weeks Yazdání (with the assistance of his Esperanto interpreters) speaks about the Bahá’í history and principles at various private and public meetings in The Hague, Rotterdam, Haarlem, Laren, Aalsmeer and Zaandam.
 Several newspapers, both local and national, report on ‘Bahaism’.

-June 24-25 — The Esperanto Workers Club ‘The Hope’ (Laborista Klubo ‘L’Espero’) of Rotterdam organises two lectures, a private one at their center and the other a public one in the most luxurious hotel of the city: Grand Hotel Coomans. (film: Hoofdsteeg with the facade of Coomans on the right)
+June 24-25 — The Esperanto Workers Club ‘The Hope’ (Laborista Klubo ‘L’Espero’) of Rotterdam organizes two lectures, a private one at their center and the other a public one in the most luxurious hotel of the city: Grand Hotel Coomans. (film: Hoofdsteeg with the facade of Coomans on the right)

 June 27 — Together with Julia’s sister and brother-in-law, Catharina and Daniël Roskes, Yazdání takes the train to Haarlem.
 There, on the grounds of the water tower in the dunes of nearby Overveen, he speaks during an open-air meeting of the Pure Life Movement (Rein Leven Beweging).